-- → 93% of the allocated unit growth is within Dublin City and suburbs with approximately half of allocated lands identified as brownfield.
-Such lands can present challenges in terms of contaminated sites, landownership and site assembly, phasing and sequencing; - → The housing data and trends within the County indicate that less than half (circa 46%) of all sites with permission are activated at any given time while the remainder may take time to commence based on a range of factors (for example, raising of funding, potential market changes) or that permissions may not be implemented at all during their lifetime; and - → Larger developments (SHDs) comprise a significant element of permitted units throughout the County and delivery has been limited to certain neighbourhood areas to date.
+- → 94% of the allocated unit growth is within Dublin City and suburbs with approximately half of allocated lands identified as brownfield.
+Such lands can present challenges in terms of contaminated sites, landownership and site assembly, phasing and sequencing. - → The housing data and trends within the County indicate that approximately half (51%) of sites with permission are activated at any given time while the remainder may take time to commence based on a range of factors (e.g. raising of funding, potential market changes) or that permissions may not be implemented at all during their lifetime. - → Larger developments (SHDs) comprise a significant element of permitted units throughout the County and delivery has been limited to certain neighbourhood areas to date.